 This report will not be mailed.
-If you would like a copy it is available at City Hall, 8:00 am to 4:30 pm Monday thru Friday.
-City Council also meets the first and third Tuesday of each month at City Hall.
+If you would like a copy, it is available at City Hall, 8:00 AM to 4:30 PM Monday through Friday.
+City Council meetings are held at 5:30 PM on the first and third Tuesday of each month.